Phaseolus vulgaris: Nutrition

+Raw green beans are 90% water, 7% carbohydrates, and 1% protein and contain negligible fat.
+In a reference amount of 100 g, raw green beans supply about 36 calories and are a rich source (20% or more of the US Daily Value, DV) of vitamin K (41% DV) and a moderate source (10–19% DV) of vitamin C, vitamin B6, and manganese.

+Dry white common beans, after boiling, are 63% water, 25% carbohydrates, and 10% protein and contain little fat.
+In a reference amount of 100 g, boiled white common beans supply about 139 calories and are a rich source of folate and manganese, with moderate amounts of thiamine and several dietary minerals.

 Dry beans

 Dry beans will keep indefinitely if stored in a cool, dry place, but as time passes, their nutritive value and flavor degrade, and cooking times lengthen.
 Dried beans are almost always cooked by boiling, often after being soaked in water for several hours.
 While the soaking is not strictly necessary, it shortens cooking time and results in more evenly textured beans.
 In addition, soaking beans removes 5 to 10% of the gas-producing sugars that can cause flatulence for some people.
-The methods include simple overnight soaking and the power soak method, in which beans are boiled for three minutes and then set aside for 2–4 hours.
+The methods include simple overnight soaking and the power-soak method, in which beans are boiled for three minutes and then set aside for 2–4 hours.
 Before cooking, the soaking water is drained off and discarded.
-Dry common beans take longer to cook than most pulses: cooking times vary from one to four hours but are substantially reduced with pressure cooking.
+Dry common beans take longer to cook than most pulses: Cooking times vary from one to four hours but are substantially reduced with pressure cooking.

 In Mexico, Central America, and South America, the traditional spice used with beans is epazote, which is also said to aid digestion.
 In East Asia, a type of seaweed, kombu, is added to beans as they cook for the same purpose.
 Salt, sugar, and acidic foods such as tomatoes may harden uncooked beans, resulting in seasoned beans at the expense of slightly longer cooking times.

 Dry beans may also be bought cooked and canned as refried beans, or whole with water, salt, and sometimes sugar.